SalomePlatform/yacs/doc/main_menu.rst

 If YACS module has been loaded, File menu contains the following items:

-.. image:: images/main_menu_2.png
-  :align: center

 + YACS:

     + :ref:`create_new_schema`
     + :ref:`import_yacs_schema`

+.. image:: images/main_menu_2.png
+  :align: center

 Edit
 ----
-Edit menu supports standard edition operations like copy/paste and undo/redo functionality.
-Cut, copy, paste, undo/redo should be available in edition mode only. ( **Cut, copy and paste are only available within context popup menus, and undo/redo are not currently implemented, but will be available in the future version!** )
+In SALOME, Edit menu contains standard edition operations like copy/paste and undo/redo functionality.
+In YACS module, Cut, copy and paste are available but only within context popup menus.
+Cut, copy, and paste are available in edition mode only.

+Undo/redo is not currently implemented, but will be available in a future version.